Best Guitar Strings for Beginners for Electric & Acoustic Guitars

 Here's a useful video showing how to change your electric guitar's strings:

 There are numerous options in guitar strings out there, for both acoustic and electric guitars.
-That being said, knowing your genre and style as well as the basic characteristics of your six-string companion can help a lot.
+That being said, knowing your genre and style as well as the basic characteristics of your six-string companion can help a lot in choosing the best guitar strings for your axe.